Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/10_merchant_analysis.md

 - Balanced merchant activity
 - No hyper-dominant or inactive merchants
 - Stable and evenly utilized ecosystem

+- The dataset shows unusually uniform transaction distribution across merchants, which is not typical in real-world platforms.
+This suggests the data is simulated, but it still allows us to analyze relative performance and risk patterns.

 ---